nemegrod/graph_RAG_structured/README.md

 **Build Knowledge Graphs directly from DataFrames.
 No vector databases required.**

 This project demonstrates a **deterministic, high-precision Graph RAG** system for structured data.
 It targets Data Scientists and AI Engineers who want to build reliable agents over tabular data without losing the semantic structure to vector embeddings.
+If you find it useful, please Star ⭐ the repo so it becomes easier for oithers to find!

 ## 🎯 Who is this for?